actuallyevan/glimpse/README.md

-This project allows an iPhone to communicate with an Seeed Studio XIAO ESP32S3 Sense over BLE to enable the ESP32S3 to play an audio description of images it captures.
+This project allows an iPhone to communicate with a Seeed Studio XIAO ESP32S3 Sense over BLE to enable the ESP32S3 to play an audio description of images it captures.

 ### General Considerations
  - ESP camera image resolution